 The Best Automaker Car Subscription Services

 A caveat: Most of these options do not make financial sense to true Penny Hoarders.
 If you are looking for a way to treat yourself, however, and money is not of concern, here are some of the best car subscription models straight from automakers:

 1. Nissan Switch

-One of the major non-luxury automakers to get into the car subscription game is Nissan with the Nissan Switch program.
+One of the major non-luxury automakers to get into (and remain in) the car subscription game is Nissan with the Nissan Switch program.
 You’ll pay a $495 activation fee and then select between the $699 per month (Altima, Rogue, Pathfinder and Frontier) or $899 per month (Altima, Rogue, Pathfinder, Frontier, LEAF, Maxima, Murano, Armada, TITAN and 370Z) pricing models.
 The plans include roadside assistance, car washes and details, maintenance, insurance, a concierge — the works.

 2. Care by Volvo

 Volvo’s all-inclusive car subscription service, called Care by Volvo, is all-inclusive and model-based, so there’s no switching up models as you go.
 Prices vary, but availability is currently very limited, so you’ll have to visit a Volvo retailer to talk details.